colindean/talks/eight_easy_steps/eight_easy_steps.md

    less experience who started a year later.
 3. You will get bad advice on how to interact with someone and spend months rebuilding the trust you initially had.
+4. Someone considered to be a visionary will say something extreme, fanning the fire of an argument instead of dousing it with wisdom and experience.

 --